 There are various colourful annual festivals across every Spanish city.
 There must be a festival in Spain at least once a month in Spain, a rare habit in most places in the world.
 The celebration of the patios, for instance, takes place during the first two weeks of the fifth month in Cordoba.
 During this festival, residents decorate their patio with colourful flowers and tiles then compete on who has the most beautiful patio.
 There are also religious festivals in Seville and Malaga, and they attract the attendance of millions of people.

 Art occupies an important place in the history of Spain.
 Prominent museums such as Madrid’s archaeological museum are filled with artistic evidence from ancient inhabitants of the country, such as Phoenicians, Romans, Visigoths.
+Also, going north we must mention the famous Guggenheim Museum at Bilbao which is located in the city centre, near the beautiful Líbere apartments.
 The Moorish occupation that the Catholic Monarchs overthrew led to the rise of the most magnificent architectural marvels such as the Mezquita, Alhambra Palace, and the Alcazar Palace in Seville.
 From churches to magnificent ancient palaces, Spain is full of artistic connotations dating back centuries that make it an ideal travel destination for art lovers.